News and Commentary

 There are additional changes to employer-sponsored retirement plans scheduled to take effect in 2024 and 2025, including increasing force-out amounts, raising catch-up contributions for plan participants aged 60 to 63, mandating catch-up contributions be made to Roth plans, and requiring employers with 11 or more employees to automatically enroll eligible participants.
 It is critical plan sponsors meet with their advisors to understand and timely implement all the retirement planning reforms required under the new law.

-About the Author: Olga Ismail is a retirement plan consultant in the Ft.
-Lauderdale, Fla., office of Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provweath.com.
+About the Author: Olga Ismail is the head of Retirement Plan Consulting and a financial advisor with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC (PWAS).
+She can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

 401(k) plans are long-term retirement savings vehicles.
 Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59½, may be subject to a 10 percent federal tax penalty.
 Investing involves risk, investors may incur a profit or loss regardless of the strategy or strategies employed.
 Future investment performance cannot be guaranteed.
 Matching contributions from an employer may be subject to a vesting schedule.
 Please review your retirement plan documents or consult with a financial professional for more information.